Foundations for Youth Ministry, 2nd Edition

 "If there is one person who has led the way in careful study of youth ministry, it is Dean Borgman.
 Unassuming, never one to seek the spotlight of fame or influence, Borgman has faithfully and consistently worked to remind the world that youth ministry matters.
 In this magnum opus, Dean has brought together decades of experience in direct ministry, teaching, and consulting to produce a grounding resource that summarizes the best contemporary thinking about the call of the church to kids.
 He is thoroughly current, thoughtfully integrated, and carefully critical, all while communicating a single message: God cares about young people, and so should we."

-Chap Clark, associate provost and professor of youth, family, and culture, Fuller Theological Seminary; author of Hurt 2.0: Inside the World of Today's Teenagers
+Chap Clark, senior pastor, St. Andrew's Presbyterian Church, Newport Beach, California; author of Hurt 2.0: Inside the World of Today's Teenagers

 Praise for the First Edition